-Seek function for CD changer (if equipped)
+Seek function for CD changer

-• Press to seek to the previous track of the current disc.
-If a selection has been playing for three seconds or more and you press the CD shanger will be press \blacktriangleleft , the CD changer will replay that selection from the beginning.
+- track of the current disc.
+If a selection has been playing for three seconds or more and you press

-• Press > to seek forward to the next track of the current disc.
+, the CD changer will replay that selection from the beginning. - SEEK - Press be to seek forward to the next track of the current disc.
 After the last track has been completed, the first track of the current disc will automatically replay.